Josecarlos Van Rankin: Guadalajara (loan)

+Guadalajara

+On 3 May 2019, Guadalajara made Van Rankin's transfer permanent.

+Santos Laguna (loan)

+On 15 December 2019, Van Rankin joined Santos Laguna on loan for the Apertura 2020.

 Portland Timbers (loan)

 On 3 February 2021, Van Rankin joined Major League Soccer side Portland Timbers on loan for the 2021 season.
 Following the 2022 season, his purchase option was declined by Portland.